rust-lang/reference/src/expressions/operator-expr.md

 Casting from a pointer to unsized type to pointer to sized type discards the pointer metadata, resulting in just a pointer to the referenced memory.
 Casting between pointers to unsized type preserves the pointer metadata unchanged (e.g. the slice element length remains the same).
+If the pointer metadata type does not match (e.g. casting between slice and vtable pointers), a compile error is produced.

 To illustrate: